dmishael/mehn-lab/README.md

 Add [Validation](http://mongoosejs.com/docs/validation.html) to the properties on your model.

 ### Bonus II
-Add a second model to your application, which is embedded under the first model.
-Read the documentation on [Subdocuments](http://mongoosejs.com/docs/subdocs.html).
+Add a second model to your application.
+This can be an embedded or a reference model.
+Read the documentation on [Subdocuments](http://mongoosejs.com/docs/subdocs.html) and [References](https://mongoosejs.com/docs/populate.html).

 ### Bonus III
 Deploy your app to [ Heroku ](https://www.heroku.com/home).